tldr-pages/tldr/pages/common/xe.md

 `find . -name {{'*.backup'}} | xe rm -v`

-- Parallel runs of up to `max-jobs` processes at a time; the default is 1.
+- Run up to `max-jobs` processes in parallel; the default is 1.
 If `max-jobs` is 0, xe will run as many processes as cpu cores:

 `{{arguments_source}} | xe -j {{max-jobs}} {{command}}`